DavideFast/University/PingTime/README.md

 Here the angular position means nothing, while the radial distance from the origin simbolize the quantitative of heterogenous match played with different players in the week.
 An higher value of heterogenous match is a good value and it is displayed newar the origin while a bad value is displayed far from the origin.

 # INTERACTION DESIGN
+Let's report all type of interaction for each visual idioms:
+-
+-
+-
+-
+-

 # EXAMPLES